Battery: making it last

 If you don't have Windows Phone 8.1 installed, you can use Battery Saver by going to Settings > Battery Saver.

-- Tap When battery is low if you want Battery Saver to conserve power when the battery level gets low.
+- Tap When battery is under 20% if you want Battery Saver to conserve power when the battery level gets low.

-- Tap Now until next charge if you want Battery Saver to conserve power immediately and then return to normal battery usage the next time you charge your phone.
+- Turn on Now until next charge if you want Battery Saver to conserve power immediately and then return to normal battery usage the next time you charge your phone.

 Limiting background usage